emmas2210/Billiard/README.md

  Selena Iskounen: selena.iskounen@etu.umontpellier.fr
  Oumayma Khalifi: oumayma.khalifi@etu.umontpellier.fr

-## Goal:
+## Documentation:

-The goal of this project is to be able to produce videos and widget representing a point/ball in a billiard with a simple shape and showing its trajectory.
+The documentation of this package is available on this website :

 ## Plan :